 LogDNA was created to solve many of the key challenges present in other log management solutions.
-With deployment models available for cloud-based, on-premise, private cloud, and hybrid/multi-cloud, LogDNA offers a large degree of flexibility for organizations ranging from small businesses to enterprises.
+With powerful logging and deployment models available for cloud-based, on-premise, private cloud, and hybrid/multi-cloud, LogDNA offers a large degree of flexibility for organizations ranging from small businesses to enterprises.

 Log collection is extremely simple.
 You can collect logs from hosts using an installed agent, or send logs directly from applications or platforms such as AWS, Docker, Kubernetes, Heroku, and syslog.